 AI for Coaches

-AI for Coaches: How to Automate Your Practice with OpenClaw
+AI for Coaches: How to Automate Your Practice with Claude Code

 Most coaches didn't start their practice to spend half their week on admin.
 Here's how to use AI to automate client onboarding, session prep, follow-ups, and content — so you can get back to the work that actually transforms lives.